Henry Pedris: Pedris Vs Manufacture’s Life Insurance

 D. D. Pedris had gained a life insurance for his son at the amount of Rs 25,000, a substantial sum in 1915.
 The insurance company, Manufacture’s Life Insurance Co., refused payment on the grounds that Pedris was lawfully executed.
 The administrator of Pedris estate filled action on the District Court of Colombo and District Judge Wadsworth dismissed the action, uploading the contention of the insurance company.
 An appeal was made by Benjamin Bawa, and Eugene Wilfred Jayewardene to the Supreme Court and it was taken up before, Chief Justice Sir Alexander Wood–Renton C.J. and Justice Shaw.
 The decree of the District Judge was set aside the case was sent back for further inquiries, the plaintiff having to proved although convicted, Pedris did not commit treason.
 Back in the District Court, Manufacture’s Life Insurance settled the matter with a full payment, presumably under pressure from the colonial government.

+Presidential pardon

+On 11 December 2023, the Cabinet of Ministers approved a proposal by President Ranil Wickremesinghe to re-open the investigation into the killing of Henry Pedris, 108 years ago, by a decision of the colonial government.
+A three-member committee was established to examine the details of his court-martial, execution, study the relevant matters, and submit a report with recommendations.

+On 12 September 2024, President Ranil Wickremesinghe issued a presidential pardon posthumously to Henry Pedris, 109 years after his execution, through a Gazette extraordinary notification.